Any law enforcement agency operating in the TVRCFL's service area may request assistance with the following activities —

 - Pre-Seizure Consultation – The TVRCFL can help with search warrant preparation (only as it applies to digital evidence) by advising on related language that may be included in the affidavit.

-- On-Site Seizure and Collection – Requests for this type of assistance should be made a minimum of 48 hours in advance (the more lead time the better) by submitting a completed Field Service Request Form to the TVRCFL and/or its satellite network.
+- On-Site Seizure and Collection – Requests for this type of assistance should be made a minimum of 48 hours in advance (the more lead time the better) by submitting a completed Field Contents Service Request Form to the TVRCFL and/or its satellite network.
 On occasion, an agency will uncover digital evidence that they are unprepared to manage.
 Under these circumstances, the advance notice requirement is waived.
 Once the RCFL evaluates the search request, the Operations Manager assigns it to an Examiner for action.

 - Duplication, Storage and Preservation of Electronic Equipment and other Digital Evidence – Examinations are typically conducted on copies of the original evidence.
 Therefore, RCFL Examiners, can either duplicate (or copy the information) the media on-site, or they will bring the electronic equipment to the laboratory where they will duplicate the media and perform the examination.